-Make a little tea and cookies package.
+Make a little tea bags and cookies package.

 A box of goodies makes a nice hostess gift year round but since it’s Ramadan, you want to make it extra special.
 I think customizing tea bags is a really easy and inexpensive way to spread holiday cheer!